 REVIEW: First, I want to say that I think we need more Western novels for teens.
 I have found that I absolutely LOVE Western novels, but most of the Westerns I’ve read have been for adults.
 I’ve read a few YA Westerns–Blood Red Road, Vengeance Road, and Walk on Earth a Stranger, and I loved them all.
 We need more!

-I loved this book and will have no problem circulating it in my library.
-The Montana landscape is just gorgeous, and I totally want to move there now.
+I will have no problem circulating this book in my library.
+The Montana landscape is just gorgeous, and I totally want to move there right now.
 I loved the intertwined destinies and how history wanted to repeat itself with Hope and Caleb in the present.